-The Remuneration Report sets out remuneration information for Salmat's Non-executive Directors (listed in the Directors Report on pages 10 and 11) and key management personnel (KMP).
+The Remuneration Report sets out remuneration information for Salmat's Non-executive Directors (listed in the Directors Report on page 21) and key management personnel (KMP).
 KMP are the Chief Executive Officer and senior executives, who are the key individuals who have or had authority and responsibility for planning, directing and controlling the major activities of Salmat during the financial period and up to the date of this report.